Meet The Team

 Content creator

-Ehigie Osebor is a final year medical student at King’s College London GKT (Guy’s, King’s, St Thomas’).
+Ehigie Osebor is a junior doctor in South London.
 Throughout medical school Ehigie has been involved in a number of different groups and societies.
 This stretches from running the publicity team for the African and Caribbean Society in his earlier years, to recently being a committee member for KCL’s African & Caribbean Medical Society in it’s founding year of 2018/19.
 Ehigie has an interest in cardiology and paediatrics, which led him me to intercalate in Physiology in his fourth year, specialising in cardiovascular and respiratory control and extreme physiology and achieved a First class honours.
 Outside of medicine Ehigie is passionate about fitness, charity and healthcare in developing countries.
 This has seen him visit a number of destinations around the world including Morocco, Peru and Tanzania working in different charities and organisations providing first hand aid and healthcare.
 He has also carried out fundraising by completing the renowned obstacle courses Tough Mudder and Spartan Race and raised over $800 to donate money to these important causes.
 Ehigie hopes to use his experiences throughout medical school to further the ethos behind Modern Day medics whilst developing personally into a ‘Modern Day Doctor’.

 Director